 In contrast, the German Shepherd’s maximum running speed in a chase is 30 mph (48 km/h).

-4. German Shepherd vs. Wolf Attachment to Humans
+4. Attachment to Humans Contrasts

-Thanks to centuries of domestication, German Shepherds, like all dogs, have adapted to a life among humans.
-Living among humans has not only made German Shepherds dependent on humans for their survival, but they’re also attached to humans in a friendly and loyal relationship, making them great pets.
+Living among humans has made German Shepherds dependent on humans for their survival.
+They’re also attached to humans in a friendly and loyal relationship, making them great pets.

-Instead, wild, undomesticated wolves have to fend for themselves and have retained their hunting survival skills.
 They don’t need humans to feed or protect them from extreme weather or predators like hunting humans, bears, and Siberian tigers.

-A study comparing dog and socialized wolves’ interaction with humans found that domestication is responsible for the dog’s need to be in proximity to human companions.
-But that’s not the case with wolves, even when they’re kept in captivity or bond with humans at a wolf center.
+A study comparing dog and socialized wolves’ interaction with humans found that domestication is responsible for the dog’s need to be close to human companions.

 Not so with the wolf!

 Recent research with hand-raised wolves and dogs has confirmed that wolves remain less tractable even after intensive socialization, especially when accessing resources.
-Instead, dogs clearly show their tractability, irrespective of differences in their rearing contexts.

-6. German Shepherd vs. Wolf Sexual Maturity
+6. Differences in Sexual Maturity

 German Shepherds, like other dogs, mature quickly.
 However, while most dogs are sexually mature by five to nine months, German Shepherds may go up to two years.